Archertakesitez/Fixplainer/README.md

 ## Abstract
 Fixplainer delves into the complexities of urban dynamics by concentrating on the enhancement and understanding of multi-object tracking (MOT) technologies within densely populated urban settings.
-Despite notable strides in the field of MOT, current algorithms face considerable challenges when tasked with monitoring numerous objects simultaneously, particularly in the congested and intricate environments of major metropolitan areas.
-Our project aims to thoroughly analyze the failure patterns of existing MOT techniques by focusing on understanding tracking failures and the various conditions that contribute to tracking inaccuracies.
+It is a GUI tool that could generate SHAP explanation plots for the objects that the users drawn on a video frame.

 ## Training Set Description
 ### Dataset Source: [StreetAware: A High-Resolution Synchronized Multimodal Urban Scene Dataset](https://drive.google.com/drive/u/1/folders/1BPtiIF8gBOoZANAGkwDjJUYakpCUYHM1)
 The StreetAware dataset is a high-resolution synchronized multimodal urban scene dataset containing more than 8 hours of recordings of busy intersections in Brooklyn, NY.